Smoking in association football: Bans

 In England, clubs also started to ban smoking from several areas in their grounds.
 In 2005, Everton announced that Goodison Park would become a no-smoking stadium with a total ban on smoking anywhere in the ground, the first in England.
 Other grounds followed suit with the City of Manchester Stadium and Sunderland's Stadium of Light banning smoking by 2006.
 In Wales, the Millennium Stadium introduced a smoking ban in 2006 following encouragement from the Welsh Government.
 In Northern Ireland, in 2007 the Irish Football Association banned smoking from all Northern Ireland national football team matches at Windsor Park.

 In 2011, Spain banned smoking indoors in all stadiums.
 However, players and spectators were still permitted to smoke in outdoor areas of stadiums.
 Individual clubs, such as Barcelona instituted separate complete bans on smoking anywhere within their grounds.
 Real Madrid continued to allow smoking at the Santiago Bernabéu Stadium but they announced in 2019 that once they had completed renovations of the stadium, smoking would be banned.
 In the same year, Argentina passed legislation banning smoking in several public places but smoking in football stadiums was specifically excluded from this ban.
 Brazil passed a similar law excluding football stadiums from stricter smoking restrictions in 2014.

 In 2013, Slaven Bilić then manager of Turkish team Beşiktaş, was given a warning by the Turkish Football Federation.
 Having been photographed while smoking watching a Galatasaray versus Gaziantepspor game at the Türk Telekom Arena, Bilic was told that a further transgression would result in a fine.

 France banned smoking from the touchline in 2014.
 In 2018, the Russian Football Union instituted a rule prohibiting Russia national football team players from smoking at the 2018 FIFA World Cup.
-This decision was supported by the President of Russia Vladimir Putin who also encouraged fans to stop smoking and support the team.
+The decision aligned with Russian public health policies, with President of Russia Vladimir Putin publicly advocating for reduced smoking among fans.
 In 2021, Paraguay banned smoking in all crowded public areas.